 Explore as little or as much as you want of the 800 kilometres (497 miles) of scenic multi-use pathways that wind throughout the Ottawa area!
 Share the paths with other walkers, cyclists, runners and rollerbladers as you explore the cityscape and countryside.
 Among the urban highlights:

-- Ottawa River pathway: Take a walk along the 31-kilometre (19.3 mile) route which follows the river from the historic Ottawa Locks of the Rideau Canal, to Parliament Hill and westward to the Canadian War Museum.
-This pathway also provides great views of the Canadian Museum of History, located just across the river.
+- Ottawa River pathway: Take a walk along the 31-kilometre (19.3 mile) route which follows the river from the historic Ottawa Locks of the Rideau Canal to Parliament Hill and westward to the Canadian War Museum.
+This pathway also provides great views of the Canadian Museum of History, located just across the river. *Please note that the section behind Parliament Hill is closed until fall 2024.

 - Rideau Canal western pathway: Head south along the Rideau Canal – a UNESCO World Heritage Site – to Dows Lake and Commissioners Park.
 In May, the park is home to the Canadian Tulip Festival and more than 300,000 tulips in bloom!
 Stop at Lansdowne in the Glebe neighbourhood along the way, do some paddling at Dows Lake, or visit nearby Little Italy.